Eyevinn/streaming-onboarding/README.md

 - [AI Generated Anchors with FAST Channels based on VOD2Live:](https://medium.com/@eyevinntechnology/ai-generated-anchors-with-fast-channels-based-on-vod2live-12e810de3575) With this blog post we want to demonstrate the idea of using the latest advancements in open AI technology to add AI generated anchors in automatically generated FAST channels.

+- [Unlocking high quality linear channels at a fraction of the cost:](https://medium.com/@eyevinntechnology/unlocking-high-quality-linear-channels-at-a-fraction-of-the-cost-f9805dbe892c) From the days of traditional broadcast television technology powering video channel playout has also undergone significant changes.
+Despite this, there is still a lot to be done.

 ## Ad-insertion

 - [SCTE-104/35 and Beyond: A Look at Ad Insertion in an OTT World:](http://www.tvtechnology.com/expertise/0003/scte10435-and-beyond-a-look-at-ad-insertion-in-an-ott-world/280536) Overview of how a traditional ad-insertion workflow can be used as a basis for an OTT system